Skip to main content

 If using legacy token-based authentication with SSO, use the login method instead:

-import { login } from '@boldpenguin/sdk-auth';
+import { login } from '@boldpenguin/sdk';

 login({